-Showing rigorously why pivoting is useful requires a detailed analysis and is beyond the scope of this course.
+Showing rigorously why pivoting is useful is beyond the scope of this course.
 In this section, we only present the partial pivoting method.
-Its influence on the condition number of the factors L and U is studied empirically in Exercise 2.6.
+Its influence on the condition number of the factors L and U is studied empirically in Exercise 4.6.
 It is useful at this point to introduce the concept of a row permutation matrix.